ncsu-landscape-dynamics/GRASS_FUTURES/README.md

     g.extension r.futures

-You will also need r.sample.category addon:
+You will also need these additional addons:

     g.extension r.sample.category
+    g.extension r.object.geometry

 To run r.futures.potential, you also need R (>= 3.5.0) and R packages MuMIn, lme4, optparse.
 Once you install R, run in R: